lujcheng/My-Schema-QL/README.md

 ## mySchemaQL
-<a href="https://myschemaql.netlify.com"> Demo </a>
+<a href="https://myschemaql.netlify.com"> Demo </a> <br>
-This is a single page app use to create Entity-Relationship-Diagrams and write SQL queries
+This is a single page app use to create Entity-Relationship-Diagrams, where data takes the form of tables.
+You can write SQL queries on this data and receive immediate feedback on the results of your query.

 <img src="./public/query.gif" />